 Both cataracts and glaucoma are vision-threatening conditions that require close observation and management.
 Vision impairment from cataracts can be largely offset until surgery is required and glaucoma can usually be managed successfully so that symptoms and progression stabilize.

 Retinopathy is a complex disease that only people with diabetes can get.
 Most people with diabetes will develop some form of retinopathy during their lives, though for most people, its development will be in their senior years.

 Retinopathy is a vision-threatening disease that can cause irreparable vision loss.
-It is caused by damage to the blood vessels in the retina- this damage is usually a result of fluctuating blood sugar levels that damage cellular walls.
+It is caused by damage to the blood vessels in the retina, usually a result of fluctuating blood sugar levels that weaken cellular walls.

 An annual dilated eye exam is recommended by the American Diabetes Association, even if your family doctor is also checking your eyes.
 Only optometrists and ophthalmologists have the training and equipment needed to detect diabetic retinopathy.